omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 e.
 How do conversion rates vary across different times of the day?

 f.
-What Is the Relationship Between User Session Duration and Purchase Likelihood?
+What is the relationship between user session duration and purchase likelihood?

 g.